vishal-vaghasiya/interview-questions-ios/SwiftUI.md

 ## 26. Why does my SwiftUI View reload multiple times?

 ### Answer:
 SwiftUI Views are value types (structs).
-They are recreated whenever state changes.
+They are recreated whenever the state changes.

 This is normal behavior.